 Third place!
 There’s no excuse for this bike finishing third.
 Its performance should be better than that, but Suzuki shot themselves in the foot with a clutch that slips, transmission that sticks and rear suspension that clanks.
 The RM125 would give the Yamaha YZ125 a run for the class crown if it wasn’t for suspect reliability.

-1999 KTM 125SX TEST CRITIQUE–A record setting second
+1999 KTM 125SX TEST CRITIQUE–A record-setting second

 Second place!
-Who’d have thunk it.
+Who’d have thunk it?
 The traditional punching bag Euro tiddler is striking back.
 KTM’s blend of great forks, ripping rev, strong mid and outstanding durability make it the first Euro bike to break out of last place in two decades.
 The 1999 KTM 125‘s run-and-gun, high rpm shrieker is in direct contrast to the class’ midrange conformity.

 1999 YAMAHA YZ125 TEST CRITIQUE–First place and a worthy winner

 First place!
 The winner!
 The 125cc Bike of the Year!
 Yamaha’s domination of the 125 class is getting repetitive–unless you own one!
 No other bike in the 125 shootout is close.
-Yamaha’s blend of power, handling and accouterments is unmatched.
-This is the not the best bike of the 125s–it’s the best bike period.
+Yamaha’s blend of power, handling and accouterments are unmatched.
+This is not the best bike of the 125s–it’s the best bike period.